vmstaven/tts/README.md

     ros::init(argc, argv, "node");
     ros::NodeHandle n;
 ```
+Now tts should be at your disposal.
-The API can thus be used like in the following example to add 2 services, removing one service, say some service and print a table over the services in the internal queue.
+The API can this be used like in the following example to add 2 services, removing one service, say some service and print a table over the services in the internal queue.
 Here a message connected to a priority is refered to as a service.

 ```cpp
     // Add an element to the tts queue with priority of 1.